ngrok/ngrok-docs/docs/integrations/jumpcloud/sso-oidc.md

     ```
     **Note**: Replace the following with values:
     - JUMPCLOUD_OAUTH_URL: JumpCloud OAuth callback URL (i.e., `https://idp.ngrok.com/oauth2/callback`).
-    - JUMPCLOUD_CLIENT_ID: The client id copied from JumpCloud.
+    - JUMPCLOUD_CLIENT_ID: The client id you copied from JumpCloud.
-    - JUMPCLOUD_CLIENT_SECRET: The client secret copied from JumpCloud.
+    - JUMPCLOUD_CLIENT_SECRET: The client secret you copied from JumpCloud.

-    Optionally, add the `--subdomain YOUR_SUBDOMAIN` argument to get your own subdomain.ngrok.io url, replacing `YOUR_SUBDOMAIN` with your URL of preference.
+    Optionally, add the `--subdomain YOUR_SUBDOMAIN` argument to get your subdomain.ngrok.io URL, replacing `YOUR_SUBDOMAIN` with your URL of preference.

-1. Copy the url available next to **Forwarding** (for example, `https://jumpcloud-sso-test.ngrok.io`).
+1. Copy the URL available next to **Forwarding** (for example, `https://jumpcloud-sso-test.ngrok.io`).

 1. Skip to **Step 3**